The Path to N$^3$LO Parton Distributions: Approximate N LO evolution

 Small-$x$ contributions to $\gamma_{{\rm ns},\pm}$ are double logarithmic, i.e.\ of the form $a_s^{n+1} \ln^{2n-k}(x)$, corresponding in Mellin space to poles of order $2n-k+1$ in $N=0$, i.e.\ $\frac{1}{N^{2n-k+1}}$, so at N$^3$LO we have $n=3$ and thus \be P_{\rm ns,\,\pm}^{(3)}(x) = \sum_{k=1}^{6} c^k_{{\rm ns}, \,N\to 0} \ln^k(1/x)+ O(x)\, . \ee The coefficients $c^k_{{\rm ns},\,N\to 0}$ are known~\cite{Davies:2022ofz} exactly up to NNLL accuracy ($k=4,\,5,\,6)$, and approximately up to N$^6$LL ($k=1,\,2,\,3$).
 Hence, we let

 Large-$x$ logarithmic contributions in the $\overline{\rm MS}$ scheme only appear in coefficient functions~\cite{Albino:2000cp}, and so the $x\to 1$ behaviour of splitting functions is provided by the cusp anomalous dimension $\sim\frac{1}{(1-x)_+}$, corresponding to a single $\ln(N)$ behavior in Mellin space as $N\to\infty$.
 This behavior is common to the pair of anomalous dimensions $\gamma_{{\rm ns},\pm}^{(3)}(N)$.
-Furthermore, several subleading power corrections as $N\to\infty$ can also be determined and we set \be \gamma_{{\rm ns},\pm,\,N\to \infty}^{(3)}(N) =A^{q}_4 S_1(N) + B_4^{q} + C_4^{q} \frac{S_1(N)}{N} + D_4^{q} \frac{1}{N} . \ee The coefficient of the $\ln(N)$ term $A^{q}_4$, is the quark cusp anomalous dimension~\cite{Henn:2019swt}.
-The constant coefficient $B^{q}$ is determined by the integral of the nonsinglet splitting function, which was originally computed in \cite{Moch:2017uml} in the large-$N_c$ limit and recently updated to the full color expansion~\cite{Duhr:2022cob} as a result of computing different N$^3$LO cross sections in the soft limit.
+Furthermore, several subleading power corrections as $N\to\infty$ can also be determined and we set \be \gamma_{{\rm ns},\pm,\,N\to \infty}^{(3)}(N) =A^{q}_4 S_1(N) + B_4^{q} + C_4^{q} \frac{S_1(N)}{N} + D_4^{q} \frac{1}{N} , \ee where $S_1$ denotes the harmonic sum (see Eqs.~\ref{eq:multi_idx_harmonics}-\ref{eq:harmterm}).
+The coefficient of the $\ln(N)$ term $A^{q}_4$, is the quark cusp anomalous dimension~\cite{Henn:2019swt}.
+The constant coefficient $B^{q}$ is determined by the integral of the nonsinglet splitting function, which was originally computed in \cite{Moch:2017uml} in the large-$N_c$ limit and recently updated to the full color expansion~\cite{Duhr:2022cob} as a result of computing different N$^3$LO cross-sections in the soft limit.
 The coefficients of the terms suppressed by $1/N$ in the large-$N$ limit, $C^{q}$ and $ D^{q}$, can be obtained directly from lower-order anomalous dimensions by exploiting large-$x$ resummation techniques~\cite{Davies:2016jie}.
 The explicit expressions of $\gamma_{{\rm ns}\, \pm,\,N\to \infty}^{(3)}(N)$ and $\gamma_{{\rm ns}\, \pm,\,N\to 0}^{(3)}(N)$ are given in Appendix~\ref{app:splitting_asy}.

 The remainder terms, $\widetilde{\gamma}_{\rm ns, \pm}^{(3)}(N)$, are expanded over the set of eight functions $G^{{\rm ns},\pm}_\ell(N)$ listed in Table~\ref{tab:functions_interpolating}.
 The coefficients $b^{\rm ns,\pm}_\ell$ (defined in Eq.\eqref{eq:gamma_residual_basis}) are determined by imposing that the values of the eight moments given in Ref.~\cite{Moch:2017uml} be reproduced.
 The set of functions $G^{{\rm ns},\pm}_\ell(N)$ is chosen to adjust the overall constant ($\ell=1$), model the large-$N$ behavior ($2\le \ell\le 5$) and model the small-$N$ behavior ($\ell=6,7$), consistent with the general analytic structure of fixed order anomalous dimensions~\cite{Ball:2013bra}.
 Specifically, the large-$N$ functions are chosen as the logarithmically enhanced next-to-next-to-leading power terms ($\ln^k(N)/N^2$, $\ell=2,3,4,5$) and the small-$N$ functions are chosen as logarithmically enhanced subleading poles ($1/(N+1)^k$, $\ell=6,7$) and sub-subleading poles ($1/(N+2)$ or $1/(N+3)$, $\ell=8$).
 The last element, $\ell = 8$, is chosen at a fixed distance from the lowest known moment, $N=2$ for $\gamma_{{\rm ns},+}^{(3)}(N)$ and $N=1$ for $\gamma_{{\rm ns},-}^{(3)}(N)$.